 Studies have proven breastfeeding to be one of the strongest ways you can positively impact your child’s health...and your own.

 Call us anytime with questions or needed support at 402.552.3487.
 We also provide one-on-one consultations to moms and babies who need extra assistance with breastfeeding.
-To make an appointment with our IBCLC lactation consultant, please call or text 402-915-1559.
+To make an appointment with our IBCLC lactation consultant, please call the Olson Center at 402-559.4500.

 Lactation consultants are available to families who have a baby in the Newborn Intensive Care Unit (NICU).
 Nebraska Medicine employs several lactation consultants who can answer any questions you may have and provide assistance with pumping or feeding your infant.
-Call 402.559.4442.
+To reach a NICU specific lactation consultant call 402.559.4442.

 Nebraska Medicine is a Breastmilk Depot for the Mother's Milk Bank of Iowa

-To donate, you must be in good health, be nursing, and be willing to share extra milk.
+To donate to the milk bank, you must be in good health, be nursing, and be willing to share extra milk.
 Donors must be willing to pump and store milk according to milk bank guide-lines and be willing to donate a minimum of 200 ounces of milk.
 Potential donors are screened, at no cost to the donor and can drop off excess milk to Nebraska Medicine.
-This milk will help babies grow and thrive.
 Donors should be non-smokers, not taking medication (with a few exceptions) and should not consume alcohol 12 hours before pumping milk to donate.